Understanding Context

 Major characteristics of popular source articles:

-Find out more about Evaluating Resources like popular magazines here:
+Find out more about evaluating resources like popular magazines here:

 Scholarly Sources

 A scholarly source is a magazine or periodical published regularly about a particular subject.
 Each issue contains multiple articles, often with a similar theme.
-Articles in scholarly publications are generally Peer-Reviewed and very focused in terms of topic and scope.
+Articles in scholarly publications are generally peer-reviewed and very focused in terms of topic and scope.

 Major characteristics of scholarly studies: